 limitclauses will apply to the raw (un-filled) result set, so

 Selecting the timeseries icon to the bottom-left of the filter bar will display the results in a timeseries chart.

 Need a handy syntax reference to keep by your desk?
-We've put together a simple cheat sheet with SQL syntax and operator basics.
+We've put together a simple cheat sheet with query syntax and operator basics.
 Download the PDF here.